 Areas targeted: Legs, core

-Frequency: 1 set; 5 reps each side
+Frequency: 1 set; 5 reps on each side

-- Return to the lunge position.
+- Return to lunge

 4. Standing Overhead Press